 Statistical analyses

-To test the effect of salmon enrichment on soil nutrient concentrations, linear and mixed effects models were used.
-Linear models and mixed effects models were fit to the data for each response variables: initial NH4+ and NO3- concentrations, net mineralization and net nitrification, 15N and 13C of bulk isotopes, and 15N of NH4+ and NO3-.
-First, random effects structure was tested using restricted maximum likelihood estimation where reach, site, and site nested within reach were considered.
+To test the effect of salmon enrichment on soil nutrient concentrations, linear and mixed effects models were individually fit to the data for the following response variables: NH4+ and NO3- concentrations, net mineralization and net nitrification, 15N and 13C of bulk soil, and 15N of NH4+ and NO3-.
+The random effects structure was initially tested using restricted maximum likelihood estimation where reach, site, and site nested within reach were considered.
 The random effects structure with the most support using Akaike’s information criterion (AIC) was then considered within the candidate model set.